 The Kitchener-Waterloo Symphony (KWS) is one of Waterloo Region’s largest arts and cultural organizations.
 They continue to push boundaries, build community, and welcome and cultivate world-class talent in the community.
 Today, the KWS is one of Canada’s outstanding orchestras, presenting a diverse and rich concert season and garnering national and international attention for its artistry, musicianship and innovative programming.
 Its education and outreach programs serve its evolving community and a continuum of ages.
 The KWS continues to be the largest employer of artists and cultural workers and the most significant cultural asset for Waterloo Region.

 The Kitchener-Waterloo Symphony performs over 222 concerts annually to an audience of over 90,000, both in the concert hall and across Waterloo Region.
-Members will join François Bergeron on Friday, March 13, 2020 to present "Symmetry: Bach and Math" as part of the Bridges Lecture Series.
+Members will join François Bergeron on Friday, March 13, 2020 to present "Symmetry: Bach and Math".

 St. Jerome's University